 Dog's need to eat regularly to stay happy and healthy, which makes it concerning when they aren't eating enough or anything at all.
-Today, our Agua Dulce vets discuss the possible reasons why your dog isn't eating, what to do when your dog won't eat, and when to worry.
+Today, our Santa Clarita vets discuss the possible reasons why your dog isn't eating, what to do when your dog won't eat, and when to worry.

 Why is My Dog Not Eating?

 It can be very worrying when your dog isn't eating.
 If your dog has just skipped one meal, or they didn't eat everything on their plate tonight, there shouldn't be any cause for concern.
 But, if you notice your dog has skipped more than two meals, they haven't eaten in over 12 hours without a clear reason, or are displaying additional symptoms such as diarrhea, lethargy, or vomiting, this may be an emergency situation and you should seek immediate veterinary care.